Click on maps to view pdfs

 Upper Salford and Marlborough Townships, Montgomery County, PA

 This site has been a top conservation priority for years.
 In 2001, the Unami Creek Valleys Landscape Conservation Plan designated the property as a “critical parcel” for habitat conservation.
 The property includes portions of two high quality streams, the Unami Creek and the Ridge Valley Creek, which converge on the property.
-MCLT and a number of other public and private partner organizations are working to create greenways along these streams.
-The property also has potential to become a future trailhead for the 19-mile Perkiomen Trail, part of a major regional trail network with 400,000 annual users that passes about one mile to the south of the tract.
+The property may become a future trailhead for the 19-mile Perkiomen Trail, part of a major regional trail network with 400,000 annual users.

 The Natural Lands Trust